Yasawa Islands Travel Guide

 The Yasawa Islands are located in northwest Fiji and are one of the most popular island regions in the country, especially among budget travelers.
 Approximately 30 resorts are spread through the 12 major islands in the group.
-Most resorts provide basic accommodation and include meals, and contain access to natural and cultural sites.
+Most resorts provide basic accommodation, include meals, contain access to natural ,and cultural sites.
 This islands caters to those who are not looking to spend thousands per night at a resort but still want tropical serenity.
-It’s Fiji without the huge prices.
 I loved my time here and would go back in a heartbeat.
+It’s the biggest backpacker destination in the country too due to it’s low prices.
+If you’re on a limited time and budget, definitely visit the Yasawas!